-Improving overall health and eating habits is a main goal for many.
+Improving overall health and eating habits is a key goal for many.
 One of the most overlooked aspects of this is nail health.
 Many do not realise that your nails can act as warning signs to underlying health problems and provide a visual look of what kind of nutrients your body is lacking.
-In this post I will discuss how to spot any potential health issues and which foods promote healthy nail growth.
+In this post, I will discuss how to spot any potential health issues and which foods promote healthy nail growth.

 What your nails say about your health